Gregorian chant: Proper chants of the Mass

 The Introit, Gradual, Alleluia, Tract, Sequence, Offertory and Communion chants are part of the Proper of the Mass.
-"Proprium Missae" in Latin refers to the chants of the Mass that have their proper individual texts for each Sunday throughout the annual cycle, as opposed to 'Ordinarium Missae' which have fixed texts (but various melodies) (Kyrie, Sanctus, Benedictus, Agnus Dei).
+"Proprium Missae" in Latin refers to the chants of the Mass that have their proper individual texts for each Sunday throughout the annual cycle, as opposed to 'Ordinarium Missae' which have fixed texts (but various melodies) (Kyrie, Gloria, Sanctus, Benedictus, Agnus Dei).

 Introits cover the procession of the officiants.
 Introits are antiphonal chants, typically consisting of an antiphon, a psalm verse, a repeat of the antiphon, an intonation of the Gloria Patri Doxology, and a final repeat of the antiphon.
 Reciting tones often dominate their melodic structures.

 Graduals are responsorial chants that follow the reading of the Epistle.
 Graduals usually result from centonization; stock musical phrases are assembled like a patchwork to create the full melody of the chant, creating families of musically related melodies.
 Graduals are accompanied by an elaborate Verse, so that it actually consists in two different parts, A B. Often the first part is sung again, creating a 'rondeau' A B A. At least the verse, if not the complete gradual, is for the solo cantor and are in elaborate, ornate style with long, wide-ranged melismata.

 The Alleluia is known for the jubilus, an extended joyful melisma on the last vowel of 'Alleluia'.
 The Alleluia is also in two parts, the alleluia proper and the psalmverse, by which the Alleluia is identified (Alleluia V. Pascha nostrum).
 The last melisma of the verse is the same as the jubilus attached to the Alleluia.
 Alleluias are not sung during penitential times, such as Lent.
 Instead, a Tract is chanted, usually with texts from the Psalms.
-Tracts, like Graduals, are highly centonized.